 Curated by: Chiara Dall'Olio, Daniele De Luigi

-Modena consolidates its privileged relationship with photography, which has led it to become one of the landmarks in Italy for this particular form of expression, capable of influencing the whole cultural life of the city, thanks to the contribution of institutions such as the Gallery Civica and the Fondazione Fotografia Modena, both merged in 2017 into the Modena Arti Visive Foundation.
+Modena consolidates its privileged relationship with photography, which has led it to become one of the reference points in Italy for this particular form of expression, capable of influencing the entire cultural life of the city, thanks to the contribution of institutions such as the Galleria Civica and the Modena Photography Foundation, both merged into the Modena Visual Arts Foundation in 2017.

-The exhibition offers a selection of 55 unpublished images, donated by Kenro Izu to the Modena Foundation, taken in the ruins of Pompeii, where the artist has placed, with a poetic gesture of piety, copies of the original casts of the bodies that stand out like white human silhouettes.
+The exhibition offers a selection of 55 unpublished images, donated by Kenro Izu to the Modena Foundation, taken in the ruins of Pompeii, where the artist has placed, with a poetic gesture of pity, copies of the original casts of the bodies that stand out like white human silhouettes.